ndr-ds/bunnylol/README.md

 2. Open up the `src/commands.js` file.
 Add your command to the `COMMANDS` object.
 You must include a `name` and `url` attribute and you can add an additional `searchurl` attribute if you would to be able to type a command like `yt NBA Highlights` (in which case, `bunnylol` will automatically search for NBA Highlights on YouTube).

-3. Run `npm run prepublish`.
+3. Run `npm run build && npm run bundle && npm run minify && npm run flow`

-4. Publish to your website.
+4. Push the commit

+5. GitHub Pages should pick it up within a couple minutes

 ## Running locally